malteebel/pythonProject2023-24/README.md

 ### Notes

 We refrained from using some existing libraries and functions to showcase our basic python skills.
+This can be seen especially in the make_move function, since it focuses on interpreting moves given in algebraic notation, and it provided the possibility to include processing steps that mimic the way actual human languages could be assessed through python code.

 ### Outlook